It is hard to find anyone with a good word to say for the apartments being built along Nine Elms Lane and around the Battersea Power Station.

-The apartments were to be marketed mainly in the Far East and mainly as investments - never to be lived in.
+To begin with, the new apartments were unlikely to be occupied.
+It turned out that they were to be marketed mainly in the Far East and mainly as investments - "safe deposit boxes in the sky" - never to be lived in.
 It has been reported (as of 2020) that around half of central London upmarket properties are sold to overseas buyers, and half of all new sales of such properties remain empty.
-Vauxhall's cylindrical St George Wharf Tower was found to have only 14 of its 214 apartments on the electoral register.
+Vauxhall's cylindrical St George Wharf Tower, completed some years earlier, was found to have only 14 of its 214 apartments on the electoral register.

-As they are near the new US Embassy, maybe they were designed to be sold to Americans who might have fond memories of New York tenements, such as these ... ?
+There were suggestions that, as they were built near the new US Embassy, maybe they were designed to be sold to Americans who might have fond memories of New York tenements, such as on the left below?
+Or maybe the inspiration was purely British - on the right.

 Whatever the inspiration, similar dark and dense housing was accordingly soon to be found springing up all along Nine Elms Lane.
 Here is the Riverlight development under construction, followed by Embassy Gardens shortly after completion in 2016.